 Mr. Schnore was admitted to the Pennsylvania Bar in 2001 and is admitted to practice in the United States District Court for the Western District of Pennsylvania.
-He serves on the Council of the Allegheny County Bar Association’s Real Property Section.
+He formerly served on the Council of the Allegheny County Bar Association’s Real Property Section.
 He is a member of the Institute for Professionals in Taxation (IPT), and has been a member of the Editorial Committee of the IPT’s monthly publication, The Insider, since 2014 and serves as a member of IPT’s Western Pennsylvania Local Luncheon Committee.

 Mr. Schnore is a Certified Member of the Institute (CMI), Property Tax, a professional designation that IPT awards reflecting expertise in property taxation, and was also the co-recipient of IPT’s 2013 Property Tax Article of the Year Award.